greenlinks/webforge/README.md

 # WebForge
-A tool that generates dynamic HTML pages showcasing Forge maps with images and links by parsing map details from a provided list of Halo Waypoint URLs.
+A tool that generates dynamic HTML pages showcasing Forge maps for Halo Infinite with images and links by parsing map details from a provided list of Halo Waypoint URLs.

 ## Instructions